BA (Hons) in Marketing & Communications for Fashion*

 - Professional strategies

 - Marketing: Digital and social media

 The course also includes the FRA unique experience:

 - Guaranteed interview at the end of the course**

 - Live Industry Projects, led by employers, to build your experience and portfolio.

-- An internship each year with one of the 130 fashion retail brand partners working with the FRA – to provide hands on practical experience of different roles and gain industry contacts & experience
+- A work placement each year with one of the 130 fashion retail brand partners working with the FRA – to provide hands on practical experience of different roles and gain industry contacts & experience

 - Industry Mentor throughout your course**